FelixOnline/v2/content/articles/2011-11-24-neutrinos-still-faster-than-light.md

  - /science/1810/neutrinos-still-faster-than-light
 imported: true
 comments:
+ - value: >
- - Neutrino Knock knock Whos ThereMake a machine to send messages comprised of neutrinos back into the past then you will see if it works I bet you once you make a machine and turn in on to receive neutrino binary code messages from the future will show up
+     Neutrino.
+Knock knock.
+Who's There?,Make a machine to send messages comprised of neutrinos back into the past, then you will see if it works.
+I bet you once you make a machine and turn in on to receive neutrino binary code, messages from the future will show up.

 # Article Taxonomies
 categories: